ossuminc/riddl/doc/src/hugo/content/language/root/domain/context/entity/_index.md

 ```

 ## Details
-The links below provide more details on the various sub-definitions of an entity:
+The links below provide more details on the various send-definitions of an entity:

 {{< toc-tree >}}